Experiencing a stab of pain in your eye?

 However, to scratch your cornea while attempting to get an object out, which can cause further site-threatening complications.

-So the best thing you can do in this kind of eye emergency is to get to your eye doctor in Sable Ridge as soon as possible.
+So the best thing you can do in this kind of eye emergency is to get to your eye doctor in Aurora as soon as possible.